Haronicio/ismm-analyse-dsync/Reaper/README.md

     *   _Tips for selecting the noise profile_: given that tempos differ, there will come a time when the sound we want to keep is isolated from parasite sounds on the spectrogram and waveform.
 It can be clearly distinguished visually and by listening.
 Also choose an FFT size that suits the precision of your profile.
     *   Right-click on the window -> Solo spectral edit.
 You will then only hear the undesirable noise.
 Then add an FX to the track: View -> FX Browser, search for ReaFir (Reaper's built-in plugin) a dynamic FFT with non-linear phase EQ; and drag it onto the track.
     *   Manipulating the plugin is relatively simple, and additional information can be found in [section 16.12](https://dlz.reaper.fm/userguide/ReaperUserGuide712c.pdf).
 Adjust the FFT size to the same value as previously, choose the subtract mode, play your time selection (in loop) and check Automatically build noise profile (enable during noise).
 The spectral profile of the noise is compensated and in about 3 seconds it should disappear.
 It is also useful to manipulate the Gain to compensate for the volume loss due to spectral cleaning.
+    *   Also you cn use other function of plugin, in particular you can enhance the selected sprecrum print using EQ and Compressor (hold Ctrl and adjust FFT) increase compressor ratio will reduce attack
     *   Of course, it is possible to add other plugins, such as a graphic EQ (ReaEQ), to enhance the frequencies to be preserved.
     *   Right-click on the window -> uncheck Solo spectral edit, right-click on the track -> Render/freeze tracks -> Freeze tracks to mono, to render the entire track.
 This operation is reversible.
 2.  **Transient Detection**